 The classes at the school, even if fully attended are small: six students and an instructor.
 That is an inherent advantage as compared to many normal activities, such as going to the grocery store, the hardware store, etc. And the classes do not require any personal contact between participants.
 The shop is well ventilated, the doors are almost always open, and much of the work occurs outdoors under cover.
 Personal protective equipment is typically worn during many activities (safety glasses, gloves, and sometimes respirators) already.

-Any classes held this summer will include additional common sense measures to prevent transmission of disease.
+All classes will include additional common sense measures to prevent transmission of disease.
 That will include:

 1. Frequent and thorough handwashing.
 There are three handwashing stations associated with the shop.
 At least one of those will have a “hands free” faucet to allow use without touching.
 Paper towels will be available for drying hands.

-2. Frequently touched surfaces that are used in common, such as door knobs, sinks and faucets, etc. will be sanitized several times a day.
+2. Frequently touched surfaces that are used in common, such as door knobs, sinks and faucets, etc. will be sanitized periodically.
 Hand sanitizer will also be available in the shop.

 3. Each student will have a tool station with color coded tools for their use.
 Some hand tools, such as specialized tongs, sledge hammers, and power tools will necessarily be shared, and the handles of those will be cleaned periodically throughout the day.